amirongit/notecode/django.md

 all relational fields expect the concrete model or a lazy reference as their first positional argument.

-field names must not conflict with the DB access API, Python keywords, contain consecutive underscores or end with an underscore.
+field names must not conflict with the DB access API, python keywords, contain consecutive underscores or end with an underscore.

 a nested `Meta` class within a model provides metadata (anything that is not a field).